 In 2003 ‘Thrill Me’ was released as a limited edition 7” vinyl single and found its way to John Peel’s turntable.
 He introduced it on his show commenting, “And these are words I thought I would never be saying on radio again, a new single from The Undertones”.
 He liked it so much he played it twice, just as he did with ‘Teenage Kicks’ in 1978.

 Since signing a licensing deal with Union Square Music, the four original LPs, ‘The Undertones’, ‘Hypnotised’, ‘The Positive Touch’ and ‘The Sin Of Pride’ have been available in digital and physical form, all with additional tracks and videos.

 The band marked Record Store Day 2013 with a 7” vinyl only release, recorded in the famous Toe Rag studio in London.
 A return to their punk roots, 'Much Too Late' sold out the 1,000 copies before the day was out.

-2016 will mark the band’s 40th Anniversary.
-This will be celebrated with a variety of scorching live performances at festivals and clubs through out the world along with some very special record releases.
+2016 marked the band’s 40th Anniversary.
+They celebrated with a variety of scorching live performances at festivals and venues throughout the UK and Europe.

 2016 also saw vinyl remasters of first two LPs; ‘The Undertones – The Undertones’ and ‘The Undertones – Hypnotised’ released along with a 7” vinyl remix of the 1979 single ‘Get Over You’.
 Remixed by Kevin Shields (My Bloody Valentine/Primal Scream).
 Michael Bradley also published his book Teenage Kicks: My Life As An Undertone’.